 - Unitarian Church

-Jewish in Ireland were never very numerous and their number has been declining steadily - contact the Irish Jewish Community website for more details.
+Jews in Ireland were never very numerous and their number has been declining steadily - contact the Irish Jewish Community website for more details.
 Also have a look at this articles addressing the theme of Ireland and the Jewish Traveller.

 Though Ireland had no Islamic population until fairly recently, immigration has brought a sizeable number of Asian and African muslims to Ireland.